 My “cabbards” (collards) recipe was published in Our State Magazine in February 2015.

 I can’t think of any better time to make up and serve a batch of good old collard sandwiches than for New Year’s Eve or New Year’s Day gatherings.
 I have been making these things for long as I can remember… decades… before I knew they were a “thing.”
-In the past few years, they have been written about and “symposed” about in magazines and southern culinary events, like the Southern Foodways Alliance.
-You will find stories in Garden and Gun and NC’s Our State Magazine, where my own collard recipe was featured a few years back.
+In the past few years, they have been written about and “symposed” about in magazines and southern culinary events.` You will find stories in Garden and Gun and NC’s Our State Magazine, where my own collard recipe was featured a few years back.

 I didn’t realize until today that I’ve never put a dedicated tale here about collard sandwiches… after getting a call to make 50 for a friend for her NY Eve gathering tomorrow night!
 So here it is.

 When I take these things to pot lucks or serve at my own gatherings, they are the first things gobbled up.
 And I always think “I should have made MORE.”
 There’s just something about the combination of southern favorites…